paulbreuler/SolutionComponentManager/README.md

 ## Live build / debug

 Use `npm run build:watch` to track file changes and run the debugger in VS Code.

+## Contributing

+DO NOT MODIFY THE MASTER BRANCH.

+Please create a separate branch and create pull requests to merge changes.